-To establish the reasonableness of childcare costs, RHA will use the schedule of childcare costs from a qualified local entity that either subsidizes childcare costs or licenses childcare providers.
+To establish the reasonableness of childcare costs, RHA will use the schedule of childcare costs from the local welfare agency.
 Families may present, and RHA will consider, justification for costs that exceed typical costs in the area.

 PART III: CALCULATING FAMILY SHARE AND PHA SUBSIDY